fonsecagabriella/ml_ops/04_deployment/__notes.md

 You should receive a JSON response with the prediction.

 You can now deploy this Docker container on any platform with Docker support such as AWS Elastic Beanstalk, Kubernetes, or others for production use. 🥳

+## 03.1 Getting the models from the model registry (MLflow)

+[This tutorial](https://www.youtube.com/watch?v=aewOpHSCkqI) builds on a prior setup where a linear regression model was deployed as a Flask web service.
+Now, we enhance it by fetching models directly from the MLflow model registry using run IDs, managing model artifacts better, and removing dependencies on the MLflow tracking server.

+### 03.1 Step 1: Prepare the ML Model with MLflow
+- Train a Random Forest model locally or remotely.
+- Use `mlflow.sklearn.log_model` to log the model.
+- Log the dictionary vectorizer separately as an artifact initially.
+- Store model parameters and metrics as part of the MLflow run.
+- Once your experiment is logged, you will have a run ID to identify your model version uniquely.

+Example Sketch:

+import mlflow from sklearn.ensemble import RandomForestRegressor from sklearn.feature_extraction import DictVectorizer from sklearn.pipeline import make_pipeline # Prepare your data dictionaries here (X_train_dict, y_train, etc.) # Create a pipeline combining DictVectorizer and RandomForestRegressor pipeline = make_pipeline(DictVectorizer(), RandomForestRegressor(**params)) # Train the model pipeline pipeline.fit(X_train_dict, y_train) # Log the entire pipeline as one model artifact with mlflow.start_run() as run: mlflow.sklearn.log_model(pipeline, "model") mlflow.log_params(params) mlflow.log_metric("mse", mse_value) run_id = run.info.run_id # Save for deployment